 London is a fantastic city to live in – and with a range of accommodation options to suit different needs, lifestyles and budgets, we'll help you find your home here.

-There are three main types of accommodation available while at Middlesex:
+There are two main types of accommodation available while at Middlesex:

 Private rented accommodation: Accommodation available can include flats, houses or lodgings with a live-in landlord.
 These options are usually located away from the University's main halls of residence.